msmith-techempower/FrameworkBenchmarks/frameworks/C/h2o/README.md

 ### Database updates

-In the Citrine environment the database connection settings that improve the performance on the updates test make the other database results worse, and vice versa.
+In the Citrine environment the database connection settings that improve the performance on the updates test make the other database results worse and vice versa.

 ### Plaintext